in ,

 Evora Museum

-The gallery features incredible exhibits such as a Flemish polyptych, which is a detailed painting of thirteen sheets implemented in bright Technicolor.
+The gallery features incredible exhibits such as a Flemish polyptych, a detailed painting of thirteen sheets implemented in bright Technicolor.
 But the focus of the museum is archaeology and a certain Roman sculpture.

 Stroll through the corridors of the University of Evora